hansa-lallu/CV/README.md

 ## Projects

+For a complete list, see my [GitHub repositories](https://github.com/hansa-lallu?tab=repositories).

 | GitHub Repo | Description | Technologies | Time Frame |
 | :---------: | --------- | :---------: | --------- |
 | [WePick][1] | Makers Final Project.
 Teamed up with 5 individuals to overcome a common decision making problem - What movie to watch?
 Two users start a session and individually like and dislike movies.
 Once there is a match they are alerted and shown where they can watch the matched movie. | Backend: Ruby on Rails, Ruby and PostgreSQL.
 Frontend: HTML, CSS, Bootstrap.
 API integration for movie and streaming details: TMDB and Utelly.
 Testing: RSpec and Capybara.
 Continuous Integration and Code Quality: Travis CI and Code Climate.
 Hosted live on Heroku [here](https://wepick.herokuapp.com/users/sign_in). | 10 days |